PraiseTheCode/fd3GUI/README.md

 # Step 5: Verify version of executable execfd3/fd3

 Since this code is just a wrapper and runs an external executable, this executable needs to be compiled for your system.
 By default there is macOS executable included, but there is also Linux executable available.
-Go to directory execfd3, copy the one for your system (either fd3_macOS or fd3_Linux) and rename it to "fd3"
+Go to directory execfd3, copy the one for your system (either fd3_macOS or fd3_Linux) and rename it to "fd3".

+If the executable doesn't work, you may need to recompile it from c source code.
+Contact nadya.serebriakova@kuleuven.be

 # Step 6: Running the Application